 It’s quite magical when the moment of inspiration hits you to write a song.
 It’s prudent to immediately start jotting down your lyrics as you’re being showered with fresh ideas that spark your creativity.
 But these moments don’t last forever and you must take advantage of them as much as possible while you have them.
 In this article, I will share a valuable technique on how to write rap lyrics faster so you can maximize your productivity during your next writing session.

-Have you ever been in the middle of a mental stimulating conversation with a person?
+Have you ever been in the middle of a mentally stimulating conversation with a person?
 One that’s so interesting that it causes everything that’s happening around you to subside into the abyss?
-For that moment in time nothing else seems to exist as you have been engulfed by the momentum of thought provoking dialogue in which you have no inkling to be liberated and hence, content.
+For that moment in time, nothing else seems to exist as you have been engulfed by the momentum of thought-provoking dialogue in which you have no inkling to be liberated and hence, content.

-But in the middle of this blissful exchange you reach to grab a word but you draw a blank.
+But in the middle of this blissful exchange, you reach to grab a word but you draw a blank.
 You fumble helplessly through your memory banks and inevitably you regretfully conclude you have an empty tank.
-And as quickly as the conversation was sparked it looses it’s momentum and dies.
+And as quickly as the conversation was sparked it loses its momentum and dies.
 You both quickly wrap it up as you say your goodbyes.

 The Struggle Is Real!

 okay, enough of the poetry lol.
 But we all know how frustrating it can be to have something on the tip of your tongue but just can’t seem to remember it.
 This is especially annoying when it’s an important moment such as a public speech or an important conversation such as a job interview.

 Just think that if we have these hiccups in conversations how much more prevalent they are when we’re trying to write our rap lyrics using complex rhyme schemes!
 Nothing kills your creative vibe more than getting stuck which kills the momentum just like the conversation I previously mentioned.